 What kinds of things do you help with?

-We offer information, advice and guidance (1:1 support) on a range of issues relevant to young people in general and Trans and gender questioning young people in particular, including coming out, bullying, sexual and emotional needs and mental health and well-being with a main focus of gender related issues.
-Quite often young people have questions as to what gender identity is?
-What is social transition and how to access it e.g. name changes, binders, school uniforms, gendered spaces like changing rooms.
-What does medical transition mean and how can it be accessed?
+We offer information, advice and guidance (1:1 support) on a range of issues relevant to young people in general and Trans and gender-questioning young people in particular, including coming out, bullying, sexual and emotional needs and mental health and well-being with the main focus of gender-related issues.
+Quite often, young people have questions as to what gender identity is.
+What is social transition and how to access it, e.g. name changes, binders, school uniforms, and gendered spaces like changing rooms.
+What does medical transition mean, and how can it be accessed?
 E.g. hormone blockers and referrals to GIC (Gender Identity Clinics).
-It is important to stress that we offer age appropriate information, advice and guidance on these matters and cannot offer any medical interventions.
+It is important to stress that we offer age-appropriate information, advice and guidance on these matters and cannot offer any medical interventions.
 We listen to what the young person wants and offer realistic expectations based on existing evidence and legal requirements.

-If additional support is required e.g. counselling, we will refer them within YPAS or onto other organisations.
-THE Action Youth also operates as a safe social space for young trans and gender questioning people to be themselves without fear of persecution.
+If additional support is required, e.g. counselling, we will refer them within YPAS or to other organisations.
+THE Action Youth also operates as a safe social space for young trans and gender-questioning people to be themselves without fear of persecution.

 What happens after a referral is made?